Western DPRK Propaganda: The Worst, Occasionally Hilarious, and Often Racist, Lies

 The despicably orientalist dimension of many of these myths (and the propaganda surrounding the DPRK in general) is obvious.
 Scary east-Asian cannibals?
 Idiots believing humans can land on the sun?
 How silly they are!
 How violent they are!
 How impotent they are!
 How threatening they are!
 How wanting of bombs and rectification they are!

-Even the most progressive of liberals, and — horrifyingly — far too many self-proclaimed radicals, jump at the opportunity to revel in the racist western-imperialist canon on the DPRK.
-Please don’t get me wrong though, criticism of obvious lies against the DPRK doesn’t translate to uncritical support of the DPRK and absolutely everything it’s done.
+Even the most progressive of liberals, and horrifyingly, far too many self-proclaimed radicals, jump at the opportunity to revel in the racist western-imperialist canon on the DPRK.
+It’s not a perfect country by any means, but criticism of obvious lies against the DPRK doesn’t translate to uncritical support of the DPRK and absolutely everything it’s done.

 As long as you’re writing about the DPRK you have a license to print anything.
 What already frighteningly little journalistic integrity the bourgeois media can be said to possess is nowhere to be found on matters concerning this country.
 DPRK-bashing is assured to drag in the pageviews and advertising revenue, and that’s all that really matters.

 Let this be a case study on the lengths that imperialist media will go to slander its enemies.